Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: Conclusions

-When working with individual cluster masses from tSZ surveys there is a chance of very significant ($>$30\%) errors in the individual masses due to radio sources.
-Extrapolations from low frequency radio surveys do not predict this well.
-With observations often taken decades apart, source variability may play a role here but by far the biggest effect is the huge range in spectral indices of the sources.
+When working with individual cluster masses from tSZ surveys, there is a chance of very significant ($>$30\%) errors in the individual masses due to radio sources.
+Extrapolations from low-frequency radio surveys do not predict this well.
+With observations often taken decades apart, source variability may play a role here, but by far the biggest effect is the huge range in spectral indexes of the sources.
 Confirmation of masses by other methods such as weak lensing or searches for sources with better than 1~mJy sensitivity at frequencies around tSZ wavelengths would be needed for science results that depend on the mass of an individual cluster.

-In summary, the Websky model for point sources is sufficient for today's cluster surveys but in the future such models may need to include offsets of the sources from the tSZ centers.
-Predicting the distributions of sources from low frequency data is not possible.
-Instead, high resolution observations in the tSZ frequency bands are needed to confirm models for point source distributions in clusters.
+In summary, the Websky model for point sources is sufficient for today's cluster surveys, but in the future, such models may need to include offsets of the sources from the tSZ centers.
+Predicting the distributions of sources from low-frequency data is not possible.
+Instead, high-resolution observations in the tSZ frequency bands are needed to confirm models for point-source distributions in clusters.
 These observations should include non-tSZ cluster samples and measurements at multiple frequencies in order to better classify source properties.